 Specific Learning Difficulties – Understand and help students/individuals with specific learning-related needs or difficulties.

 Individualized practicum experience is a unique feature of this programme.
 All students are required to complete a counselling practicum experience at the Department of Educational Psychology Counselling Service, or at an approved agency/organization.

 Primary Area of Study

-- graduated from an honours programme of a recognized university with a Bachelor's degree, normally achieving an average grade of not lower than 'B' in undergraduate courses; or
+Graduated from an honours programme of a recognized university with a Bachelor's degree, normally achieving an average grade of not lower than "B" ; or

-- have obtained the Postgraduate Diploma in Education, or equivalent education qualification, and/or relevant experience deemed acceptable (e.g. counselling-related experience);
+1. have obtained the Postgraduate Diploma in Education, or equivalent education qualifications, and / or relevant experience deemed acceptable (eg. working experience in counselling);

 2. be counselling teachers, special-needs coordinators in schools, social workers, frontline teachers, practicing / aspiring counsellors, and other educational and helping professionals who want to develop knowledge and skills in working with individual with diverse needs;

 3. pass an entrance examination or interview conducted by the Graduate Division of Education